 • An outline of the research methodology

 • Conclusion and Recommendations

 Written Reports should be no more than 25 pages (including appendices) and must be submitted via Turnitin on MyUni.

 This assignment will be submitted and marked as a group assessment.
 If you are experiencing issues with the contribution of any group members please speak to your tutors and/or the lecturer-in-charge as early as possible – upon submission of the assignment is too late.

 Please see the Rubric on MyUni for this assessment for further detail.

-Due: In tutorial time week beginning 1 June
+Due: In tutorial week beginning 2 June

 The purpose of this presentation is to provide students with an opportunity to present the key findings of their research project.
 In business, most research reports are presented to key stakeholder groups.
 It is up to the group to best determine the format and approach they wish to take for this presentation.

 • An outline of the research methodology and sampling approach